HugoSoszynski/decrypto/README.md

 # Decrypto

-A quick and dirty md5 bruteforcer to observe multiprocess computing
+A quick and dirty md5 bruteforcer to observe multiprocess computing.

+This code was made for a university course.

 _Tested on Ubuntu 19.04 64 bits_